bbqbop/linked_list/README.md

 # Linked List
 This is an implementation of a singly Linked List in JavaScript.
+All methods traversing the list have been implemented recursively in this example.

 ## added methods: